towczare/test_remote/03_converters-tests/README.md

 * `Kelvin` to `Fahrenheit`
 * `Fahrenheit` to `Celsius`
 * `Fahrenheit` to `Kelvin`
-4. Each of above classes should throw `InvalidParameterException` exception whenever value is higher than `300` or lower than `-300` units
+4. Each of above classes should throw `InvalidParameterException` exception whenever value is lower than `-273,15 °C` units or equal value in different unit.
 5. Add tests covering this feature.